Reading time: 2 mins 50s

 Covid-19 has changed our way of work.
 The ‘Zoom-i-fication of Society’ as some are calling it is permanent.

-Some of my clients will only return to the office in September.
+Some of my clients say they will only return to the office in March 2022.
 That’s a long way away.
 What we hoped would be a sprint now turns out to be a triathlon.